malwaredllc/byob/README.md

 packages/modules from the server, and can be compiled with a standalone python interpreter into a portable binary executable formatted for any platform/architecture, allowing it to run on anything, even when Python itself is missing on the target host
-4) __Add New Features With Just 1 Click__: any python script, module, or package you to copy to the `./byob/modules/` directory automatically becomes remotely importable & directly usable by every client while your command & control server is running
+4) __Add New Features With Just 1 Click__: any python script, module, or package you copy to the `./byob/modules/` directory automatically becomes remotely importable & directly usable by every client while your command & control server is running
 5) __Write Your Own Modules__: a basic module template is provided in `./byob/modules/` directory to make writing